mecid/mecid.github.io/_posts/2019-06-12-understanding-property-wrappers-in-swiftui.md

 ```

 We use @*Binding* to mark *showFavorited* property inside the *FilterView*.
 We also use *$* to pass a binding reference, because without *$* *Swift* will pass a copy of the value instead of passing bindable reference. *FilterView* can read and write the value of *ProductsView*'s *showFavorited* property, but it can't observe the changes using this binding.
 As soon as *FilterView* changes value of *showFavorited* property, *SwiftUI* will recreate the *ProductsView* and *FilterView* as its child.

+> @*Binding* provides a *reference* like access for a `value` type.
+That's why it should be used only with value types.
+If `Value` of Binding is not value semantic, the updating behavior for any views that make use of the resulting `Binding` is unspecified.

 #### @ObservedObject
 @*ObservedObject* work very similarly to @*State* *Property Wrapper*, but the main difference is that we can share it between multiple independent *Views* which can subscribe and observe changes on that object, and as soon as changes appear *SwiftUI* rebuilds all *Views* bound to this object.
 Let's take a look at an example.